-With the holidays upon us, there are plenty of occasions to make authentic connections.
-How can you take advantage of opportunities at parties without coming across as being too pushy?
+With the holidays upon us, there are plenty of occasions to make authentic connections and build your professional network.
+How can you take advantage of opportunities at parties and network in a way that you feel good about?

 Use these tips to make connections that will help you build your network and advance your career.

 The best way to approach any kind of networking is with an attitude of service.
 Think about how you might you be able to serve the person you are talking to, rather than how they might help you.

 Share information.
 Maybe you’ll find a natural opening for discussing trends in your industry or demonstrating your expertise.
 Maybe you’ll accomplish more by explaining how to grow tomatoes in the shade or recommending a great show you found on Netflix.

 Offer referrals.
 Share businesses and services you like and see if there is an opportunity to offer to spread the word about the business of the person you are speaking with.
 Personal testimonials are more reliable than online reviews.

 Pitch in.
 Passing around food trays, registering guests, or joining the party planning committee is a great way to make mingling easier whether at friends’ parties or those put on by the company or an organization you belong to.
 Your contributions will be remembered.